ngl4/my-blog-w--gatsby/content/posts/2019-12-05---day-1-google-io.md

 ### 2. Take Action to Get to Your Dream - One step at a time

   Each of us will have different directions in life.
 It is super important to keep working toward that dream, goal, or future vision, a step at a time.
 If you attended a conference and knew someone worked at your favourite company was also there, reach out to them.
 If you knew the company had some webinar events, signed up for them.
 You want to make sure that what you like, dream, vision is not an illusion.
 Meeting the company's employees in-person can always give you a better idea of who they are and whether you are a good match for them.

+### 3. Ask for a Business Card, LinkedIn, or Email

+  Always remember to ask all your new friends you make at the conference for a business card, an email, wechat, whatapp, LinkedIn, or Twitter, etc.

   ![io-after-dark-entrance](/media/google-io-2019/io-after-dark-entrance.jpg)